top of page

 Vacant properties may seem harmless to teenagers—but behind the boarded windows often lie serious risks like unstable floors, asbestos, and legal consequences.
 Clear, visible security can make all the difference.

-A combination of boredom, curiosity, peer pressure, and lack of alternatives often drives this behaviour.
-According to the Youth Endowment Fund’s 2024 report, nearly a quarter of teenage boys and 16% of girls report experiencing violence, and many teens say they’ve witnessed or been part of risky behaviour.
-These figures highlight the growing vulnerability of youth during unsupervised periods—like school holidays—when they may be drawn to unsafe environments, including vacant sites.
+Teen behavior during holidays often stems from boredom, curiosity, and peer pressure.
+According to the Youth Endowment Fund’s 2024 report, nearly a quarter of teenage boys and 16% of girls report experiencing violence.
+Many teens admit to witnessing or participating in risky behaviors.
+These figures expose the vulnerability of youth during unsupervised times—like school holidays—making them more likely to explore unsafe environments, including vacant sites.

 Signs a Vacant Property Might Attract Trouble

-If you manage or live near an empty building or piece of land, here are some early red flags to watch for:
+If you manage or live near an empty property, here are some early warning signs to watch for:

-• Litter, bottles, or other signs of people hanging around
+• Litter, bottles, or other indications of individuals lingering in the area.

-• Posts or challenges on social media promoting urban exploring in your area
+• Posts or challenges on social media encouraging urban exploration nearby.

-If you notice these signs, it's worth taking action sooner rather than later.
-A quick response can prevent long-term damage—and keep teens from putting themselves in harm’s way.
+If you notice these signs, take action quickly.
+A prompt response can prevent long-term damage and help keep teens out of harm’s way.

 Property Owners: You Can Help Prevent This